 Youth Kayaking River Expedition

-This on-the-water classroom puts local youth on the Catawba River to learn about water quality, basic ecology and the origin of our drinking water.
-It is also fun.
+This on-the-water classroom puts local youth on the Catawba at Lake Wylie to learn about water quality and the origin of drinking water.

 Community outreach and education – key components of our Youth Kayak River Expedition program (YKRE) – play a vital role in helping us achieve our mission.
-The YKRE program will again provide a hands-on opportunity for students to see how their drinking water at home is directly related to the water in the Catawba River system.
+The goal of the program is to reach 200 youth by September 1, 2009 with a message of water conservation and natural protection.
+The YKRE program will provide a hands-on opportunity for students to see how their drinking water at home is directly related to the water in the Catawba River system.